 Looked at through the lens of the normative principles introduced above, the dominant normative guidepost in this early phase is the principle of collective autonomy.
-States act based on formal consent - at least in law and with the exception of unequal representation in the developing banks.
+States act based on formal consent-at least in law and with the exception of unequal representation in the developing banks.
 Much of the law is also geared to comply with the principle of efficiency.
-Human rights or the principle of individual autonomy don't play any relevant role yet.
+Human rights or the principle of individual autonomy do not play any relevant role yet.
 A substantive idea of development is hardly fleshed out in law; the principle of development is hence irrelevant.72

-2. Managerial turn (1975 onwards)
+B. Managerial Turn (1975 onwards)

 During the mid-1970s, development law took a pronounced turn parallel to the shift in the dynamics of the global order.
-Shocked by the oil crisis and the adoption of the NIEO in the UN, Western powers start developing instruments to stabilize their position.73 This is fuelled by a ground-shifting reorientation of the roles of the state and the market that is beginning to take shape.
-In increasingly influential economic thinking, the role of the state is attacked as inefficient, corrupt and politicized, while markets are promoted as neutral frames to deliver growth and wealth.
-The globalization of markets gains steam, while the Communist approach of planning falters.
+Shocked by the oil crisis and the adoption of the New International Economic Order in the UN, Western powers start developing instruments to stabilise their position.73 This is fuelled by a ground-shifting reorientation of the roles \Box of the state and the market that is beginning to take shape.
+In increasingly influential economic thinking, the role of the state is attacked as inefficient, corrupt, and politicised, while markets are promoted as neutral frames to deliver growth and wealth.
+The globalisation of markets gains steam, while the Communist approach of planning falters.
 'Neoliberal' ideas that are inspiring Northern governments are exported to rule the world, unencumbered by the Soviet Union.74 Global governance emerges as international law takes a managerial turn.75

 The institutional set-up of the development system does not change very much in this phase.
 It is not an era of institution-making but of agenda-shaping.
-Western-lead institutions (particularly World Bank and IMF) begin dominating ideas and programs of development governance, while the role of the UN stalls.76 A central element of how in particular the World Bank became the dominant development agency is based on its ingenious use of law.
-The Bank introduces new formats of transfer and instruments, which are increasingly encompassing in scope, less formal in their legal nature and copied by other institutions.
+Western-led institutions (particularly the World Bank and IMF) begin dominating ideas and programmes of development governance, while the role of the UN stalls.76 A central element of how the World Bank in particular became the dominant development agency is based on its ingenious use of law.
+The Bank introduces new formats of transfer and instruments, which are increasingly encompassing in scope, less formal in their legal nature, and copied by other institutions.